jokefrelon/hugo_docker/README.md

 I'll fix it recently.

-U can enter the following command to test.
+You can enter the following command to test.
 ```
 docker run -it --rm --name hugo -p 1313:1313 hugo hugo server -p 1313 --bind "0.0.0.0"
 ```